The $K$-Theory of the Sphere with the Antipodal Involution: Introduction

-There are two lines in the table for each of $KO_{-1}(A)$ and $KO_3(A)$.
+There are two lines in the table for each of $KO_{3}(A)$ and $KO_7(A)$.
 The first line represents the picture of $KO_i(A)$ developed in \cite{BL} and also used in \cite{Boer2020}.
 The second line represents a different variation of the unitary picture of $KO_i(A)$ that we will find more convenient later in this present work.
 This variation is described in detail in the appendix in Section~\ref{newunitaries}.
-This includes a descriptions of how to convert from unitaries in one picture to unitaries in the the other picture.
-This alternate picture of unitaries-based $KO$-theory will be used in Section~\ref{Section:S^n unitaries} to describe the generators $g_d$ in $KO_{d+2}(\fS^d)$ for all $d$.
+The isomorphism between the two unitary pictures of $KO_3$ and $KO_7$ includes a constructive description of how to convert a unitary in one picture to a unitary in the the other picture.
+This alternate picture of unitaries-based $KO$-theory will sometimes be used in Section~\ref{Section:S^n unitaries} to describe the generators $g_d$ in $KO_{d+2}(\fS^d)$ for all $d$.

-In \cite{SBS}, Schulz-Baldes and Stoiber describe a recipe for representing the non-trivial elements of the complex $K$-theory $K_i(C(S^d))$ for all $d \geq 1$ in terms of self-adjoint unitaries (for $i = 0$) and unitaries (for $i = 1$) (see Proposition~1 and the beginning of Section~2 of \cite{SBS}).
-Briefly, for a positive odd integer $d$, first write down a set of Clifford generators $\Gamma_{1, d}, \dots \Gamma_{d,d}$, which are matrices in $M_{2^n}(\C)$ where $n = {(d-1)}/2$ that satisfy
+Our results in Section~\ref{Section:S^n unitaries} extend to the real case, and heavily rely on, the results of \cite{SBS}.
+There, Schulz-Baldes and Stoiber describe a recipe for representing the non-trivial elements of the complex $K$-theory $K_i(C(S^d))$ for all $d \geq 1$ in terms of self-adjoint unitaries (for $i = 0$) and unitaries (for $i = 1$).
+Briefly, for a positive odd integer $d$, first write down a set of Clifford generators $\Gamma_{1, d}, \dots \Gamma_{d,d}$, which are matrices in $M_{n}(\C)$ where $n = 2^{(d-1)/2}$ that satisfy

 Then we obtain a self-adjoint unitary $Q_{d-1} \in C(S^{d-1}, M_n(\C))$ and a unitary $U_d \in C(S^{d}, M_n(\C))$ by